-A mentally unstable Vietnam war veteran works as a night-time taxi driver in New York City where the perceived decadence and sleaze feeds his urge for violent action, attempting to save a preadolescent prostitute in the process.
+A mentally unstable veteran works as a nighttime taxi driver in New York City, where the perceived decadence and sleaze fuels his urge for violent action, while attempting to liberate a twelve-year-old prostitute.

 Robert De Niro,

 Tony Montana manages to leave Cuba during the Mariel exodus of 1980.
 He finds himself in a Florida refugee camp but his friend Manny has a way out for them: undertake a contract killing and arrangements will be made to get a green card.
-He's soon working for drug dealer Frank Lopez and shows his mettle when a deal with Columbian drug dealers goes bad.
+He's soon working for drug dealer Frank Lopez and shows his mettle when a deal with Colombian drug dealers goes bad.
 He also brings a new level of violence to Miami.
 Tony is protective of his younger sister but his mother knows what he does for a living and disowns him.
 Tony is impatient and wants it all however, including Frank's empire and his mistress Elvira Hancock.
 Once at the top however, Tony's outrageous actions make him a target and everything comes crumbling down.Written by

-...al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!
+...los que no se adapten... al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!

-[translated... to the effort and heroism of a revolution...
+[Translation word-for-word:... the ones that won't adapt... to the effort and heroism of a revolution...
 We don't want them!
 We don't need them!]

 See more »

 25 of 34 people found this review helpful.